 |Tour whale sharks:|

 To keep the costs of your trip low, there are several options for budget travelers.
 First of all, you have the choice between staying in hostels and hotels.
 If you travel alone, we always recommend staying in hostels so that you can meet new people there.
 If you travel as a couple, it is sometimes nice to stay in a hotel and enjoy some luxury.
-Not saying that you should skip hostels.
+We are not saying that you should skip hostels!
 We always love to stay in a hostel even though we travel as a couple.
 We always enjoy meeting other travelers, this is difficult in a hotel.